bvl1999/final_cartridge/README.md

+# UUC based on Final Cartridge III

+This project was forked from the FC III project described below, it has been modified to support functionality of the U64 and UII+ cartridge.
+Changes include:
+- complete removal of speeder code
+- addition of 'hyperspeed' filesystem access
+- new udrive, uload, usave, uspeed and ultimate commands

+udrive queries or sets the drive used for hyperspeed access uload/usave load or save from the udrive uspeed queries and sets the turbo mode control register on a U64 (if enabled) or the fast mode bit on a C128 ultimate.. try it

 # Final Cartridge

 This project is the reverse-engineered and documented Commodore 64 cc65/ca65/cl65 assembly source code of the first bank of the "*Final Cartridge III*".